codingMustache/codingMustache/README.md

 ## Joke of the Day

-what happens when you cross a sheep with a kangaroo ?
-A woolly jumper!
+I went to the zoo the other day, there was only one dog in it.
+It was a shitzu.

 ## Daily Trivia

-Which computer language would you associate Django framework with?
+On which computer hardware device is the BIOS chip located?
- 1. C#
+ 1. Motherboard
- 2. C++
+ 2. Central Processing Unit
- 3. Java
+ 3. Hard Disk Drive
- 4. Python
+ 4. Graphics Processing Unit

 <details>
   <summary>Answer</summary>
-  Python
+  Motherboard
 </details>